 Temperatures are rising!
 And we aren’t complaining… but your windshield might.
-The following are tips to help keep business running smoothly while reducing the risk of crack outs in changing temperatures.
+The following are tips to help keep business running smoothly while reducing the risk of warm weather crack outs in changing temperatures.

 For all windshield repair technicians: